MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/best-practice-explained.md

   - SLA
   - Environment
 - These four values will drive governance, operations, and security decisions.
-- If this governance journey is being implemented for a business unit or team within a larger corporation, tagging should also include metadata for the billing unit.
+- If this governance guide is being implemented for a business unit or team within a larger corporation, tagging should also include metadata for the billing unit.

 ### Logging and reporting